Download free PDF and review.

 Katelyn, can you tell me a little about what led you to your position as an associate editor at Christianity Today?

 Well, from an early age I enjoyed writing, enjoyed research and arguments.
 I find satisfaction in organizing thoughts and evidence.
 That [interest] continued through college—I actually enjoyed writing research papers.
-I wrote an op-ed article about the Dance Guild [at Calvin College] that raised some questions about dance.
+I wrote an about the Dance Guild [at Calvin College] that raised some questions about dance.
 The morning it published, it received responses saying, “I’m glad someone said this.”

 I [started tuning in to] magazines like Christian Century, Relevant, Christianity Today—seeing how they were bringing faith to bear on contemporary issues.
 I read an interview with Bono in CT, and I actually thought they were way too conservative and too aligned with issues of gender and race.
 But Christianity Today is a respected voice with a long history and it was important to know what they were saying even if I didn’t agree.